-By June, Burnham and his boatyard were in overdrive.
-Work went on from dawn to dusk so that the vessel could be launched on the June tides.
-By June 12, the vessel was painted and ready, and Burnham got down to the serious business of preparing to slide the 30-ton schooner into the Essex River.
+By June, Burnham and his boatyard were working from dawn to dusk so that the vessel could be launched on the June tides.
+By June 12, the vessel was painted and ready, and Burnham got down to the serious business of preparing to slide the 30-ton vessel into the water.

 Essex shipbuilders developed the “side launch” technique for launching their schooners into the shallow Essex River.
 Vessels were heeled over onto a greased skid, so they required less depth for launching.
 This also led to unpredictable results.
 Weddings, funerals, and launchings were always the big events in this small town.

 June 14th, 2003

 The launch itself, on June 14th, did not go smoothly.
 A crowd of 2,000 had gathered by high tide at 11:48 AM, but Fame wouldn’t budge.
 A couple of times she was induced to slide a few feet toward the water, eliciting shouts from the onlookers.
 But each time she stopped short.

 It wasn’t until nearly two hours after the high tide that Burnham and his crew, after laboriously jacking up the bow, were able to persuade Fame to take the water.

 July 4th, 2003